Age of consent in Europe: Netherlands

+The overseas territories of the Netherlands in Curaçao and Sint Maarten have their own local age of consent laws, where the age of consent in both territories is 15.

 History

 In the 1990s, the Netherlands gained international attention due to its policies regarding the age of consent.
 Between 1990 and 2002 the Netherlands operated what was in effect an age of consent of 12, subject to qualifications.
 The relevant law, passed in November 1990, permitted sexual intercourse for young people between 12 and 16 in most circumstances, but allowed a challenge by parents or by the Child Protection Agency if there was evidence of exploitation.
 Although the age of consent was often reported internationally to be 12, this was partly misleading, because sexual acts up to 16 remained open to prosecution.
 The Netherlands has gained an international reputation of being extremely liberal on sexual issues, with some of this due to exaggerated reports in foreign media and claims by foreign politicians, rather than based on reality.
 For instance, during the 1980s, some conservative campaigners in the US claimed that children were sold into sexual slavery at "auctions" held in Amsterdam, but did not produce any evidence to support their claims.